xandaaaa/MatSciLLM/README.md

 ## Setup

-This repository includes a Docker setup, which can be conveniently accessed using the provided Makefile.
+This repository includes Makefile for easy installation.

-> **Note:** Make sure Docker and Make are installed.
+> **Note:** Make sure Make is installed and Ollama (llama3:latest) is running.

 1. **Add API Key**
    Insert your [Materials Project API key](https://next-gen.materialsproject.org/api) into the `.env.example` file.
 This key is required for accessing the Materials Project API.